aeddi/aws-lambda-python-opencv/README.md

 # Python OpenCV module for AWS Lambda

-This is a simple script that build a deployement package including OpenCV compatible with the AWS Lambda Python runtime.
+This is a simple script that build a deployment package including OpenCV compatible with the AWS Lambda Python runtime.
 The dynamic library is compiled with all extended instruction sets supported by Lambda CPU and binaries are stripped to save space.
 You simply need to add your code inside *lambda_funcion.py* and possibly your haar cascades files or additional Python modules.
-You can download directly a [pre-built archive](https://github.com/Plastic-1/aws-lambda-python-opencv/archive/prebuilt.zip).
+You can download directly a [pre-built archive](https://github.com/aeddi/aws-lambda-python-opencv/releases/download/Prebuilt/aws-lambda-python-opencv-prebuilt.zip).

 - Build duration: ~20 min on T2.micro / ~15 min on C4.2xlarge
 - Package size without haar cascades included: 26MB